-Haulover Beach is the only beach in Florida (that I know of) where it is legal to take off your clothes and soak up the sun and salt water.
+Haulover Beach is one of the few beaches in Florida that I know of where it is legal to take off your clothes and soak up the sun and salt water.

 The beach is part of Haulover Park, which is immediately north of Haulover Inlet on the north boundary of Bal Harbour, and is immediately south of Sunny Isles Beach.